 It was June 2000 when our family doctor uttered the words that changed the course of our lives … “Mr. and Mrs. Carpenter your son Reese has autism.”
-Those words started a journey for my wife and I. Nineteen years later, we have learned from family, educators, and therapists how to help our son be the best “Reese” he can be.
-So when I had a chance to pay it forward, I took it.
+Those words started a journey for my wife and I. Twenty years later, we have learned from family, educators, and therapists how to help our son be the best “Reese” he can be.
+So when we had a chance to pay it forward, we took it.

-After 38 years with a large South Florida company, I retired and started a non-profit called Children’s Health And Mentor Program (aka CHAMP).
-Our mission is simple.
-Provide FREE recreational activities for individuals with intellectual disabilities.
+After 38 years with a large South Florida company, Brett retired and started a non-profit called Children’s Health And Mentor Program (aka CHAMP).
+Angie followed in 2020.
+Our mission is simple and two fold.
+1-Provide FREE recreational activities for individuals with special needs.

 CHAMP serves individuals with Autism, Down Syndrome, and Cerebral Palsy to name a few.
 Through these recreational activities CHAMP will help them improve their social skills and help them reach their full potential up to and including employment.
-Where appropriate, CHAMP’s vision is to replace a disability check with a paycheck.
+Again where appropriate, CHAMP’s vision is to replace a disability check with a paycheck.

-CHAMP welcomes those with any intellectual disability, or should I say “different ability.”
-The different ability I know the most about is Autism.
+CHAMP welcomes those with any special need.
+The special need we know the most about is Autism.
 So let’s talk about that for a minute.
 Today, one in 58 children will be diagnosed with autism and it used to be around one in 150 when Reese was born.
-Autism is becoming more prevalent and therefore having larger impacts our community both now and in the future.
+Autism is becoming more prevalent and therefore having larger impacts on our community both now and in the future.

 Now that we have covered what we want to do, let’s talk about what’s been done to date.
 Since its inception in March 2019, CHAMP has had 20 events.
 Teaching about flying drones, Bowling with Special Olympians, a Hawaiian themed dance, paddle boarding, a croquet lesson, a fishing trip on the Intracoastal and a trip to Miami on the Brightline Train to visit the Science Museum were the events to name a few.

 The one I feel most passionate about is The Brightline Train Trip to Miami to see the Frost Science Museum on Saturday October 12, 2019.